Through The Fibro Fog

 Cottage cheese

-Cottage cheese isn't rated on the SIGHI list, but does appear on their histamine elimination diet list as well tolerated.
+Cottage cheese isn't rated on the SIGHI list for mast cell disorders, but does appear on their histamine elimination diet list as well tolerated.

 If you are able to tolerate cottage cheese, then I suggest checking that it is a plain cheese without other added ingredients such as fruit or intolerated herbs or spices.
-You can always flavour yourself with fresh ingredients!
+You can always flavor yourself with fresh ingredients as I do in my cottage cheese apple bowl recipe!

 Some recipes: